 Federal law requires you to carry “registration” documents at all times, including your I-20 and passport with I-94 card attached or F-1 admission stamp (depending on what you received upon your last entry to the U.S.).
 The sections below contain an overview of the documents related to your F-1 status.
 For day-to-day purposes, we suggest that these documents be kept in a secure location such as a bank safe deposit box, and you should carry photocopies.
 However, if you are traveling outside the Lakeland area you should carry the original documents with you.
 If you are traveling by air, train, bus or ship, you may be required to produce these documents before boarding.
 Keep photocopies of all your documents in a separate location in the event your documents are lost or stolen.

-Check in with Brenda Lewis at the Simmons Multicultural Center.
-As a new first-year or transfer student coming to Florida Southern College you will need to make an appointment to meet with Mrs. Lewis upon your arrival.
+As a new first-year or transfer student coming to Florida Southern College you will need to make an appointment to meet with the Director of the Evett L. Simmons Center for Multicultural Appreciation upon your arrival.
 You will need to bring four documents: your passport, visa, I-20, and I-94.

 Students are expected to notify the Director of the Multicultural Center if they intend to do any of the following: Leave the country, change majors/degrees, transfer out of the institution, attend below full-time, change their address, change their name, or any other reason listed by the Department of Homeland Security.
 Please see the sections below for more information.